 One-class SVM (Support Vector Machine) is a classification algorithm that helps to identify outliers in data.
 This algorithm allows one to deal with imbalanced data-related issues such as Fraud Detection.

 The idea behind One-class SVM is to train only on a solid amount of legitimate transactions and then identify anomalies or novelties by comparing each new data point to them.

 Isolation Forest (IF) is an Anomaly Detection method from the Decision Trees family.
-The main idea of IF, which differentiates it from other popular outlier detection algorithms, is that it precisely detects anomalies instead of profiling the positive data points.
+The main idea of IF, which differentiates it from other popular outlier fraud detection algorithms, is that it precisely detects anomalies instead of profiling the positive data points.
 Isolation Forest is built of Decision Trees where the separation of data points happens first because of randomly selecting a split value amidst the minimum and maximum value of the chosen feature.

 Subsequently, if we have a set of legitimate transactions, the Isolation Forest algorithm will define fraudulent credit card transactions because of their values — which are often very different from the values positive transactions have (i.e. they take place further away from the normal data points in the feature space).